-Our resources are currently focused on the planned full launch of the Pure-Vu System in the United States inpatient colonoscopy market in 2019.
+Our resources are currently focused on the initial U.S. market launch targeting early adopter hospitals.
 However, we have identified two follow-on market expansion opportunities we may explore in the future.
 These include the inpatient upper gastrointestinal bleed ("Upper GI") endoscopy market and the outpatient high need colonoscopy market.
-In the Upper GI bleed endoscopy market, we believe the Pure-Vu System has the potential to be used during endoscopy procedures to remove clots and debris to provide a clear field of view for the endoscopist.
+Upper GI bleeds occur at a rate of approximately 400,000 cases per year in the United States.
+The mortality rate of this condition is up to approximately 10%.
+Removing adherent blood clots from the field of view is a significant need in allowing the physician the ability to find and treat the bleed.
+We believe the Pure-Vu System has the potential to be used during upper GI endoscopy procedures to remove clots and debris in order to provide a clear field of view for the endoscopist.
 Separately, the outpatient high need colonoscopy market presents a large potential commercial market opportunity for the Pure-Vu System, as close to 26 million outpatient colonoscopy procedures are performed worldwide.
 Based on published literature in several peer reviewed journals from 2010 to 2015 and surveys of physicians conducted in 2015, approximately 23% of such colonoscopy patients can have an inadequate preparation, which may lead to repeat procedures earlier than the medical guidelines suggest.
 We believe use of the Pure-Vu System has the potential to reduce the need for such repeat procedures if used in the outpatient high need colonoscopy market.
 Additionally, if we choose to explore either market, we may be able to leverage our existing hospital and doctor relationships developed through our inpatient colonoscopy sales force to facilitate such expansion.
+We plan to explore strategic relationships to pursue outside U.S. marketing opportunities and to initiate sales in the EU, Japan, China and other markets in the future.